The Devil's Violinist: Plot

-At a concert in London, Paganini is loaned a violin by the first violist in the orchestra where he is performing and starts one of his virtuoso performances.
-Shortly after the start, the King enters his box at the theatre and Paganini interrupts the sequence of his scheduled numbers to perform an improvised version of God Save the King, to tumultuous applause.
-Paganini is again a success and the first violinist makes a gift of his own violin to Paganini to celebrate Paganini's success.
-Meanwhile, Paganini begins to form a relationship with one of the proteges of his manager John Watson who is an accomplished soprano.
-Paganini composes a duet to perform with her which is very well received and appears to push the protege into the spotlight.
-When a romantic relationship springs up between Paganini and the protege, the very youthful appearance of the protege causes the police to take notice and Paganini is arrested for seducing a minor.
-Urbani rescues him again by presenting proof that the protege is not underage and Paganini is released.
+At a practice in London, Paganini borrows a violin from the first violinist in the orchestra.
+At a later concert, the King enters his box at the theatre and Paganini interrupts the sequence of his scheduled numbers to perform an improvised version of God Save the King, to tumultuous applause.
+Paganini is again a success and the first violinist makes a gift of his own violin to Paganini.
+Meanwhile, Paganini begins to form a relationship with Charlotte, the daughter and protégé of his manager John Watson, who is an accomplished soprano.
+Paganini composes a duet to perform with her which is very well received and appears to push the protégé into the spotlight.
+When a romantic relationship springs up between Paganini and Charlotte, her very youthful appearance causes the police to take notice and Paganini is arrested for seducing a minor.
+Urbani rescues him again by presenting proof that Charlotte is not underage and Paganini is released.

-To deal with the situation of Paganini being distracted by this protege, Urbani arranges a rendezvous between Paganini and the protege after one his performances, however, he invites a courtesan to visit Paganini's dark hotel bedroom before the protege arrives.
-Paganini assumes in the darkness that it is the protege come to visit him and does not realize that he is sharing his bed with a courtesan.
-When the protege learns of Paganini's philandering she is livid and the chances of a relationship with Paganini become permanently tainted.
+To deal with the situation of Paganini being distracted by this protégé, Urbani arranges a rendezvous between Paganini and Charlotte after one of his performances, however, he invites a courtesan to visit Paganini's dark hotel bedroom before Charlotte arrives.
+Paganini assumes in the darkness that it is Charlotte come to visit him and does not realize that he is sharing his bed with a courtesan.
+When Charlotte learns of Paganini's philandering she is livid and the chances of a relationship with Paganini become permanently tainted.
 Urbani's plan to alienate her affections by hiring the courtesan has succeeded.
 Paganini then returns to fulfilling his contract with Urbani and performing at various venues throughout Europe.

-Paganini's romance with his manager's protege ends and she leaves the country.
-Eventually she marries and starts a family abroad which Paganini only learns about in retrospect.
+Paganini's romance with his manager's protégé ends and she leaves the country.
+Eventually she marries and starts a family abroad.
 As the years pass, Paganini becomes severely ill from his years of living a prodigal life of sexual license and opium addiction and he dies of related symptoms bringing his virtuosity and career in music to an end.